-In order to be successful in Forex trading, you have to be able to understand the markets and find a way how to analyse them.
+In order to be successful in trading, you have to be able to understand the markets and find a way how to analyse them.
 There are two most common ways to achieve this – the first is through technical analysis and the second is through fundamental analysis.
-There are major differences between technical and fundamental analysis and both approaches to Forex market analysis have their proponents and opponents.
+There are major differences between technical and fundamental analysis and both approaches to currency market analysis have their proponents and opponents.

-In a nutshell, fundamental analysis involves analyzing the financial statements of companies in the case of stock trading or the economic conditions and reports with regards to Forex trading.
+In a nutshell, fundamental analysis involves analyzing the financial statements of companies in the case of stock trading or the economic conditions and reports with regards to trading.
 On the other hand, technical analysis assumes that the price of a given financial instrument already reflects all the information available to the public and then focuses more on price movement statistics.

 What is technical analysis?